 Improving the quality of life of patients and those around them is one of the priority objectives of the European Union (7).
 TeNDER adopts this priority as a guiding principle.
 In practice, the project tools integrate a modular, personalised system capable of recognising changes in habitual behaviour, movements and mood using a multisensory system.
 This information is then shared with all relevant actors involved in the patient’s care.

 – Patients with Alzheimer’s disease (AD), Parkinson’s disease (PD) and co-morbidity with other chronic illnesses, such as cardiovascular disease (CVD).

 – Caregivers: formal and informal ones.

 – Social and health care professionals: physicians, nurses, physiotherapists, social workers, etc.

 – Patient associations.

-Which health, well-being and socioeconomic benefits?
+What are the potential health, well-being, and socioeconomic benefits?

 TeNDER‘s integrated care approach incorporates assistive technologies, and this can have a positive impact on the health and well-being of a person and their family, as well as broader socioeconomic benefits.
 For example:

 – The doctor and the patient will be alerted when cardiovascular risk begins to present complications in her/his health condition, having the possibility of anticipating a cardiovascular event (8).